mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

 **Security**
 A user login mechanism will be established to prevent unauthorized employees from accessing the system.
 Any member who has access to the system will be requested to create a username and password that will allow them to use the system's capabilities.

 To prevent unauthorized parties from accessing, viewing, or changing parts and information within the system, the system is expected to have several access levels depending on which staff member is accessing the system, such as Inventor, Reviewer or Approver.
-This means that certain aspects of the system will be restricted to a small group of people based on their position or authority within the organisation.
+This means that certain aspects of the system will be restricted to a small group of people based on their position or authority within the organization.

 On top of all the other security measures mentioned above, system authentication is by far one of the most significant forms of security that should be included into this system.
 Returning to the access levels, at certain access levels, an authentication mechanism such as ID scanning may be used to validate specific staff members and grant them access to specific system items.